EliAndrewC/l7r/setting/l7r.md

 "I, Kitsuki Tetsu, in homage to Kamoku, the fortune of the West Wind, the bringer of challenges and opportunities, do pledge to honor you in a manner befitting your reverence for Lady Sun.

 I vow to fast each day from the setting of the sun until its rise, abstaining from food and drink in the hours of darkness.
-As a symbol of my dedication, I will only partake sustenance when I can see daylight, honoring the journey of the sun, the journey of life, and your gentle but formidable force.
+As a symbol of my dedication, I will only partake of sustenance when I can see daylight, honoring the journey of the sun, the journey of life, and your gentle but formidable force.

 In doing so, I open myself to the challenges you bring, to the opportunities hidden within.
 I embrace these tests, knowing they are stepping stones towards the prosperity and growth that can be achieved by overcoming adversity.
 May I seize these opportunities and, in doing so, honor you.